 - 1.1 Members will be aware that the Leader of Somerset County Council has stated that he wishes to pursue the option of a single Unitary Council for Somerset.
-The position has now advanced to one where Somerset County Council has approved a Business Case for the creation of a single Unitary Council for Somerset and this has been submitted to the Secretary of State. - 1.2 Members will also be aware that the District Councils had been pursuing a model of increased collaboration, however this has been challenging given the lack of participation of the County Council, and more recently the Government has indicated it would wish to see unitary solutions to all parts of England currently covered by "two tiers" of County and Districts. - 1.3 Therefore, the District Councils have been working on the development of a Business Case for the reform of local government including the creation of two new unitary Councils for Somerset, as well as significant change focussed on sustainable services, a stronger economy and improved quality of life. - 1.4 This report presents the Business Case for District Executive to consider ahead of it being presented to full Council for consideration.
+The position has now advanced to one where Somerset County Council has approved a Business Case for the creation of a single Unitary Council for Somerset and this has been submitted to the Secretary of State. - 1.2 Members will also be aware that the District Councils had been pursuing a model of increased collaboration, however this has been challenging given the lack of participation of the County Council, and more recently the Government has indicated it would wish to see unitary solutions to all parts of England currently covered by "two tiers" of County and Districts. - 1.3 Therefore, the District Councils have been working on the development of a Business Case for the reform of local government including the creation of two new unitary Councils for Somerset, as well as significant change focussed on sustainable services, a stronger economy and improved quality of life. - 1.4 This report presents the Business Case to full Council for consideration.